Karen Liebreich

-Karen Liebreich (born 1959), MBE, is an author, historian and gardener.
+Karen Liebreich (born 1959) is a British author, historian and gardener.

 Biography

 Liebreich was born in London, and educated at Haberdashers' Aske's School for Girls.
-She studied History at University College London and the European University Institute, before completing a PhD at the University of Cambridge.
+She studied history at University College London and the European University Institute, before completing a PhD at the University of Cambridge.
 She worked as the cultural assistant at the French Institute in London, and then as a producer at the BBC and the History Channel, where she worked on historical documentaries.
 Between 2005 and 2009, she ran a historic kitchen garden in Chiswick House, West London, and was the co-founder of Abundance London, a community garden and urban harvesting project.
 In 2013, she was awarded an MBE for services to horticulture and education From 2015 to 2018, working with Sarah Cruz also of Abundance London, she created the Chiswick Timeline, a vast, spectacular mural of historic maps of Chiswick from 1593 to the present day, covering almost 60 metres of the London Underground bridge arches crossing Turnham Green Terrace, including works of art by famous artists with links to Chiswick such as William Hogarth, with some specifically created for the mural by Sir Peter Blake and Jan Pieńkowski.
 In 2020 she co-founded the Chiswick Flower Market, part of a project to reinvigorate the local High Road.
 She is a non-fiction author and occasional journalist.